 DIY Off-Grid Systems

-Larger scale off-grid systems normally require the involvement of a professional electrician to ensure a safe and compliant installation.
-However, if basic procedures are followed very successful wind & solar systems can be self installed.
+However, if basic procedures are followed very successful small wind & solar systems can be self installed.
 Indeed, sometimes in remote areas there may be no choice!

 Often DIY installation can reduce costs and can also mean users understand their systems better, so gaining most benefit from them.

 However, electricity & wiring may not be for everyone, can be dangerous, and mistakes can be expensive!
-So, if in doubt and particularly for larger systems, an experienced electrician or installer should supervise or undertake the work.
+Particularly for systems including an inverter an AC power, an experienced electrician or installer should supervise or undertake the work.

 In all cases systems should be installed according to local electrical and other safety codes.